-SUNCICLIB: A HIGHLY POTENT CDK9 INHIBITOR FOR TREATING HAEMATOLOGICAL AND SOLID TUMOURS
+SUNACICLIB: A HIGHLY POTENT CDK9 INHIBITOR FOR TREATING HAEMATOLOGICAL AND SOLID TUMOURS

-Sunciclib is one the most potent CDK9 inhibitors identified to date that demonstrates potent anti-tumour efficacy against multiple haematological and solid tumour types including AML, CLL, triple-negative breast cancer, colorectal cancer, lung cancer, prostate cancer, and ovarian cancer by oral administration.
+Sunaciclib is one the most potent CDK9 inhibitors identified to date that demonstrates potent anti-tumour efficacy against multiple haematological and solid tumour types including AML, CLL, triple-negative breast cancer, colorectal cancer, lung cancer, prostate cancer, and ovarian cancer by oral administration.
 AU07 is currently under investigation in patients with AML.

 AUCELICICLIB: A HIGHLY POTENT AND SELECTIVE CDK4/6 INHIBITOR

 Auceliciclib is fundamental for the initiation and progression of the majority of malignancies.
 As such, components of the CDK4/6 signalling pathway represent molecular targets for cancer therapy.
 CDK4/6 inhibitors have been FDA-approved for the treatment of ER+ breast cancer and are demonstrating their success in the market.
 However, current agents are not specific to CDK4 and CDK6 and also inhibit other kinases, resulting in undesirable toxicity.